-ECT hopes the Social Value Toolkit, made possible thanks to a donation from the Monday Charitable Trust, will help community transport organisations across the UK to demonstrate the value of their work – from battling isolation and loneliness, to providing access to health and social care services.
+ECT Charity’s award-winning Social Value Toolkit, made possible thanks to a donation from the Monday Charitable Trust, enables community transport organisations across the UK to demonstrate the value of their work – from battling isolation and loneliness, to providing access to health and social care services.

 The “social value” of an organisation’s activities is the estimated monetary value of their social impact.